josh0036/cloverleaf/README.md

 ---- Upcoming features -----
 -Use to create and track pull-out (For Clover and SGDN).

--Use to check items for General Inventory
+-Use to check items for General Inventory without internet.